Requirements and Criteria

 - Admission to the UAMS PA Program is a highly selective and competitive process.
 Selection is based on a combination of academic performance (GPAs and GRE), quality of direct patient care experience, letters of recommendation, personal narrative and performance during the interview.

-- Bachelor’s degree completed prior to matriculation from a regionally accredited institution in the United States.
+- Bachelor’s degree or higher completed prior to matriculation from a regionally accredited institution in the United States.

 - Graduate Record Examination (verbal, quantitative and analytical writing) is required.